 I use one whole piece and one half piece of the leg quarter skins on each breast.
 When the skin is in place, secure it with toothpicks.
 Dust a little more of the spice mix onto the skin.

-I've used alder and apple for smoke...these will give the pheasant a light smoky flavor.
+I've used both alder and apple woods for smoke, which gave the pheasant a light smoky flavor.

-Smoke for two to four hours at 230 degrees Fahrenheit, or until the temperature of the pheasant reaches 165 degrees.
+Smoke for two to three hours at 230 degrees Fahrenheit, or until the temperature of the pheasant reaches 165 degrees.